 All EM related training can only be accessed through the EM access request process of the David Cockayne Centre for Electron Microscopy (DCCEM).
 Users are given a timetable for lectures/practical classes that they should attend at the start of their training.
-Equally, any researcher is welcome to enquire about lectures/courses that may be useful to them.
+In the case of a lecture course beginning at the start of MT, students should apply to emaccess@materials.ox.ac.uk to reserve a place.
+This is particularly important for the Foundation Topics for EM course as places are limited and prioritised for those who will make use of EM during their first year.
 Further details are available in the departmental graduate handbook or at www-em.materials.ox.ac.uk/